shinytyrus/PythonBasics/README.md

 -> https://docs.pytest.org/en/7.1.x/index.html

 ## PyTest -> Installation and Set Up
 Setting up Pytest is quite straight forward.
-First, make sure that your in your Python Virtual Environment.
+First, open up a terminal and change directory to your project.
+Then make sure that your in your Python Virtual Environment.
 You could install this globally but if you decide to test out other testing frameworks it may cause issues.
 Once you've activated your Virtual Environment, use pip to install the framework -> 'pip install pytest'.

 ### Using PyTest in PyCharm
 Using PyTest within PyCharm has its benefits as it can make the testing process a bit easier and more fluid to run.